 Who we are

 Diaspora actors make vital contributions to humanitarian assistance, recovery and development in their countries of origin, and often form a crucial part of communities’ resilience strategies and first response measures, with an ability to quickly mobilize assistance, channel information, and advocate in times of crisis.
-Recognising their role as an integral part of the international aid system, Danish Refugee Council’s Diaspora Programme has been engaging with diasporas for the last 8 years to strengthen their role in order to improve the overall impact of relief, rehabilitation and development efforts.
+Recognising their role as an integral part of the international aid system, Danish Refugee Council’s Diaspora Programme has been engaging with diasporas to strengthen their role in order to improve the overall impact of relief, rehabilitation and development efforts.

 Based on recognition of the potential added value of enhanced diaspora engagement, DRC initiated the Diaspora Programme in 2010.
 The Programme has grown continuously since then, with DRC receiving international recognition for its work and expertise within this field.